JellyTitan/SofleKeyboard/docs/build_guide_choc_mx.md

    - Added drill holes above the mini-e hole to allow for easier tweezer placement.
    - Increased offset between front/back Pro-micro footprints to make soldering easier.
    - Added through-hole/Surface mount hybrid footprints for the per-switch diodes.
+   @todo - pull I2C bus?
    - Increased size of resistor footprints on the optional I2C bus.
    - Removed unused I2C bus jumper.
    - Added clearly labeled and easily accessible [Pimoroni trackball](https://shop.pimoroni.com/en-us/products/trackball-breakout) tie in footprint.
-   - Added "teardrops" to decrease likelihood of "acid traps" during manufacture.
+   - Added teardrops to decrease likelihood of acid traps during manufacture.
    - Added a VCC net to simplify routing.
    - Poka-yoke TRRS footprint by removing unnecessary solder masks.
+   - Removed reset switch and added reset labels.
+(Modern QMK can put the Promicro into bootloader mode with 'QK_BOOT' key.
+The hardware reset button would likely only be used once, if at all.
+There are now labels on the board to short the pins directly if a reset is needed).
    - Resolved the bulk of KiCad DRC violations.
 (A few edge clearance violations remain - but nothing electrically relevant).

 Regarding top plates: